anenadic/data-organisation-spreadsheets/_episodes/03-dates-as-data.md

 ![Many formats, many ambiguities](../fig/5_excel_dates_1.jpg)

 With such a bewildering array of date formats, combined with the fact that many real-world data sets are built up over time by different people, using different programs, all of whom may be making different assumptions, it becomes difficult to believe that the dates in any sizeable dataset can be accurate!
 Fortunately, there is a solution.
-The best route to unambiguously storing dates is to use separate columns for the day, month and year.
-Before we get to this solution, let's first investigate some of the major issues with how dates are stored in spreadsheets.
+Before we get to this solution, let's first investigate some of the major issues with how dates are handled in spreadsheets.

 ## Dates stored as integers